-Although this nursing home's overall score was as bad as it gets, it actually performed pretty well in the area of inspections.
-In fact, we awarded it a B for that area, which is one of our better scores.
-Inspection ratings weigh several factors, including deficiencies and federal fines.
-You can find more information about each of these issues by obtaining copies of nursing homes' inspection reports.
-This facility received 4 deficiencies on its inspection report, but none of the deficiencies were considered to be severe.
-This means that the inspectors didn't consider any of these deficiencies to pose an immediate risk to resident safety or health.
+Although this place's overall grade was terrible, it actually performed pretty well in the category of inspections.
+In fact, we awarded it a B+ for that area, which is one of our better scores.
+Inspection ratings weigh several factors, including deficiencies and substantiated complaints.
+You can learn more about each of these issues by obtaining copies of nursing homes' inspection reports.
+While this facility had some minor dings on its report, it had zero severe deficiencies.
+Severe deficiencies are ones found in categories G through L. This tells you the inspectors didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
 A few minor deficiencies are not necessarily the end of the world.

 Long-term Care Quality

 Unfortunately, this facility's next most favorable score was long-term care.
 Nevertheless, with a grade of D in this category, it still performed relatively badly.
 Facilities that don't fare well in long-term care typically aren't as well-staffed and are lagging in some of the areas of routine healthcare services we assessed.
 In addition to considering the volume of care provided by nurses aids and other staff, we also looked at the percentage of residents vaccinated against pneumonia.
 This nursing home provided the vaccine to 50.526314 percent of its residents.
 This is pretty significantly lower than average.
 To our surprise, this nursing home was actually able to limit hospitalizations.
 With just 0.01 hospitalizations per one thousand long-term resident days, this nursing home has less hospitalizations than the average nursing home.
 This was its best score in this category.

 Does this page answer your questions about Forest Hills Center?